Jump to Content

 Can I book respite care without advanced notice?

-Some rest homes in New Zealand may take a respite booking at short notice.
-Whether or not a care home can take a short-term respite booking depends on: the availability of beds (the majority of rest homes don’t have dedicated respite beds; instead they use available rest home level or...
+Some care/rest homes in New Zealand may take a respite booking at short notice.
+They often indicate that they offer this service in their Eldernet listing.
+Whether or not they can take a short-term respite booking when you need it depends on: the availability of beds (the majority of homes...

 Home & community